History of Present Illness

 Medical Accuracy

 The depiction of the 'Code Sepsis' protocol is highly accurate to modern emergency medicine standards.
 Drawing blood cultures before administering antibiotics, checking a lactic acid level, ordering 30 cc/kg of crystalloid for hypotension, and using Ceftriaxone plus Azithromycin to cover community-acquired or healthcare-associated pneumonia are all textbook, standard-of-care steps in the CMS SEP-1 core measure.
 In Episode 2, the development of pulmonary edema after aggressive fluid resuscitation (30cc/kg) for sepsis in an elderly patient is a very common and realistic complication.
-The ethical conflict regarding DPOA overriding a POLST/Advanced Directive is clinically accurate but legally murky; often hospitals will comply with the DPOA in emergent settings to avoid immediate liability, though ethics committees are usually consulted if time permits.
+The ethical conflict regarding DPOA overriding a POLST/Advanced Directive is clinically accurate but legally murky.
+The events in Episode 3 are exceptionally realistic: Dr. Robby correctly identifies that administering further IV fluids for hypotension would exacerbate the pulmonary edema, necessitating a central line and Levophed (norepinephrine).
+His honest warning about the ischemic risks ('other organ damage') of high-dose vasopressors in a futile scenario is a hallmark of excellent end-of-life care discussions.
+The subsequent shift to a 'compassionate extubation' (terminal weaning) with supplemental oxygen for comfort is perfectly aligned with standard palliative care protocols.

 Complications & Errors